mth229/mth229.github.io/index.md

 # MTH 229 Projects

-> These project use version v1.7 of Julia.
+> These projects use version v1.7 of Julia.

 ## Introduction